 Egypt is one of the friendliest, most fascinating places to travel through on the planet, and with one of the highest concentrations of UNESCO heritage sites and unique archaeological and historical treasures to see in the world it still remains one of the worlds premier tourist destinations, despite recent heavy hits to its reputation.
 The problem with Egypt is that – just like any heavy tourist destination – wherever there are tourists there are touts scrambling like hungry vultures to take money off them.

-And even the reputation for touts put people off visiting this amazing country when it really shouldn’t.
+And the reputation for touts often puts people off visiting this amazing country when it really shouldn’t.

 Touts are annoying, there is no getting around that fact.
 They often descend on tourists like a biblical swarm of locusts and continue to pester and cajole them until they manage to extract some money out of them for some cheap, worthless trinket or some nonexistent service such as pointing at the thing you were already looking at.
-At its worst, these touts can descend into scamming tourists or even committing outright criminal fraud.
+At its absolute worst, these touts can even – rarely but still – descend into scamming tourists or even committing outright criminal fraud.

 It is annoying, enough to put many people off visiting at all, but it is really important to remember two things.